Freight Shipping from Miami to Baton Rouge

 How much does it cost to ship freight from Miami to Baton Rouge?

-Full truckload (FTL) rates from Miami, FL to Baton Rouge, LA currently range from $2,079-$2,563 for a standard dry van load over the 967-mile route.
+Full truckload (FTL) rates from Miami, FL to Baton Rouge, LA currently range $2,079-$2,563 (roughly $2.15-$2.65 per mile over 967 miles).
 LTL shipments typically cost $732-$1,222 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Miami to Baton Rouge?

-Standard FTL transit from Miami to Baton Rouge is approximately 18 hrs by truck over 967 miles.
+Standard FTL transit from Miami to Baton Rouge is approximately 18 hrs by truck over 967 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via FEC Hialeah Intermodal to KCS Baton Rouge Terminal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Miami to Baton Rouge freight?